cloudmesh-community/book/chapters/pi/sd-card.md

 SD-Card.2

-: Could a script be written that does the entire process via a python or shell command in OSX?
+: Could a script be written that does the entire process via a python or shell command in macOS?

 SD-Card.3